 Confused by weather forecasts?
-Here are some of the more common and basic meteorological terms, concepts, and phenomena.
-We hope this helps clear the clouds!
+If you’re a weather watcher, know some of the more common and basic meteorological terms, concepts, and phenomena.
+We hope that this helps clear the clouds!

 Atmosphere: The mass of air surrounding the Earth and bound to it more or less permanently by the Earth’s gravitational attraction.